rhyolight/sprinter.js/README.md

 Displays usage information.

     Sprinter CLI Tool: Utilities for operating on issue trackers of several repositories at once.

     REQUIREMENTS
     Environment variables with the Github username and password for API calls:
     	GH_USERNAME=<username>
     	GH_PASSWORD=<password>

     USAGE
         sprinter <command> <cmd-options> --repos=org/repo,org2/repo2
      or
         sprinter <command> <cmd-options> --repos=./path/to/repo/file

     The repo file should have one repo slug on each line.
+Instead of providing a --repos option, you could set the $SPRINTER_REPOS environment variable instead.

     COMMANDS
+    printRepos
-    listIssues [--milestone="milestone name"] [--assignee="github username"]
+    	Prints the repositories Sprinter is configured to run against. listIssues [--milestone="milestone name"] [--assignee="github username"]
     	Prints all issues.
 Optionally filters by milestone name. listMilestones